Frances Sternhagen: 1994–2014: Final roles

-She may be best known to TV audiences as Esther Clavin, mother of John Ratzenberger's Boston postman character Cliff Clavin, on the long-running series Cheers, for which she received two Emmy Award nominations.
-She also played Millicent Carter on ER; Bunny MacDougal, mother of Trey, Charlotte's first husband on Sex and the City (another Emmy Award nomination); a memorable Willie Rae Johnson (mother of Brenda Leigh Johnson, played by Kyra Sedgwick) on The Closer; and Law & Order, among other network dramas and sitcoms.
-She worked for many years in soap operas such as Another World, The Secret Storm, Love of Life and played two roles on One Life to Live.
+Sternhagen won a second Tony Award for Best Featured Actress in a Play in 1995 for the revival of The Heiress.
+She received her seventh and final Tony Award nomination for the 2002 revival of Paul Osborn's Morning's at Seven.
+Sternhagen's later television roles included Millicent Carter on ER; Bunny MacDougal, mother of Charlotte's first husband Trey, on Sex and the City (another Emmy Award nomination); a memorable Willie Rae Johnson (mother of Brenda Leigh Johnson, played by Kyra Sedgwick) on The Closer; and Law & Order, among other network dramas and sitcoms.
 She recorded a voice-over for a May 2002 episode of The Simpsons ("The Frying Game").
-She is also recognized as Mrs. Marsh from a series of television commercials for Colgate toothpaste that aired in the 1970s.